Getting Started

 Uninstall

-You can uninstall the deployment by:
+You can uninstall the deployment by executing the following:

 helmfile destroy -n

-Not all Jobs, PersistentVolumeClaims, or Certificates are deleted; you have to delete them manually
+[!note] Not all Jobs, PersistentVolumeClaims, or Certificates are deleted; you have to delete them manually

 'Sledgehammer destroy' - for fast development turn-around times (at your own risk):

-flag, cluster-wide components get deleted!
+--namespaceflag, or by leaving it empty, cluster-wide components will get deleted!